-- BNP Paribas Bank Polska SA (hereinafter referred to as "the Bank"); - Towarzystwo Funduszy Inwestycyjnych BNP Paribas Polska SA (investment fund company) (hereinafter referred to as "TFI") the Bank's subsidiary in which it holds 100% shares, - Fortis Lease Polska Sp. z o.o. in liquidation (hereinafter referred to as "FLP") a wholly-owned subsidiary of the Bank; - BNP Paribas Factor Sp. z o.o. (hereinafter: "Factor") the Bank's subsidiary in which it holds 100% shares.
+- BNP Paribas Bank Polska SA (hereinafter: "the Bank"); - Towarzystwo Funduszy Inwestycyjnych BNP Paribas Polska SA (investment fund company) (hereinafter: "TFI") the Bank's subsidiary in which it holds 100% shares, - Fortis Lease Polska Sp. z o.o. in liquidation (hereinafter referred to as "FLP") a wholly-owned subsidiary of the Bank; - BNP Paribas Factor Sp. z o.o. (hereinafter: "Factor") the Bank's subsidiary in which it holds 100% shares.

 Towarzystwo Funduszy Inwestycyjnych BNP Paribas Polska SA (investment fund company) with its registered office in Warsaw at Pl.
 Marszałka Józefa Piłsudskiego 1, is entered in the District Court for the capital city of Warsaw, XII Commercial Division of the National Court Register (KRS) under KRS Entry No. 0000031121.
-The company was assigned statistical number (REGON): 012557199, and tax identification number (NIP): 526-02-10-808.
+The company was assigned statistical number (REGON): 012557199, and tax identification number (NIP): 5260210808.

-Fortis Lease Polska Sp. z o. o. in liquidation with its registered office in Warsaw at ul.
-Suwak 3, is registered with the District Court for the capital city of Warsaw, XIII Commercial Division of the National Court Register (KRS) under KRS Entry No. 0000098813.
-The company was assigned statistical number (REGON): 016425425, and tax identification number (NIP): 521-31-10-063.
+Fortis Lease Polska Sp. z o.o. in liquidation with its registered office in Warsaw, at ul.
+Suwak 3, is entered in the District Court for the capital city of Warsaw, XIII Commercial Division of the National Court Register (KRS) under KRS Entry No. 0000098813.
+The company was assigned statistical number (REGON): 016425425, and tax identification number (NIP): 5213110063.

 BNP Paribas Factor Sp. z o. o. with its registered office in Warsaw at ul.
 Suwak 3, is entered in the District Court for the capital city of Warsaw, XIII Commercial Division of the National Court Register (KRS) under KRS Entry No. 0000225155.
-The company was assigned statistical number (REGON): 052255107, and tax identification number (NIP): 966-17-67-430.
+The company was assigned statistical number (REGON): 052255107, and tax identification number (NIP): 9661767430.

-Name of the unit Ownership Consolidation n Registered Me at the General eeting relation method office 31 Dec 2014 31 Dec 2013 Towarzystwo Funduszy Inwestycyjnych BNP Paribas Polska SA (investment fund company) subsidiary full consolidation Warsaw 100% 100% Fortis Lease Polska Sp. z o.o. in liquidation subsidiary full consolidation Warsaw 100% 100% BNP Paribas Factor Sp. z o.o. subsidiary full consolidation Warsaw 100% 100%
+Name of the unit Ownership Consolidation Registered % of votes at the General Meeting relation method office 31 Dec 2014 31 Dec 2013 Towarzystwo Funduszy Inwestycyjnych BNP Paribas Polska SA (investment fund company) subsidiary full consolidation Warsaw 100% 100% Fortis Lease Polska Sp. z o.o. in liquidation subsidiary full consolidation Warsaw 100% 100% BNP Paribas Factor Sp. z o.o. subsidiary full consolidation Warsaw 100% 100%

-Field of the Group's business activity
+Scope of the Bank's business

-The Group's business activity includes banking transactions both in Polish zlotys and foreign currencies for domestic and foreign private individuals and legal persons and other organizations without legal personality, likewise brokerage and leasing activities.
+The Bank's business activity includes banking transactions both in Polish zlotys and foreign currencies for domestic and foreign private individuals and legal persons and other organizations without legal personality, likewise brokerage and leasing activities.

-In addition, through its subsidiaries the Group is engaged in factoring activity and provides other financial services.
+In addition, through its subsidiaries the Bank is engaged in factoring activity and provides other financial services.